hylo-lang/hylo/Docs/GenericEnvironments.md

 In essence, a generic environment is a set of axioms that can be used in conjunction with the type system to prove arbitrary formulae about type or value terms.
 For example, given the generic signature above, the corresponding environment can be used to prove that `T.Element` has a member `infix+`.

-> Note that trait decalrations also describe a generic environment.
+> Note that trait declarations also describe a generic environment.
 > All traits define an implicit generic parameter denoting `Self` that is bound by the trait they declare.
 > Constraints on associated type and values define additional axioms.